raphael-group/hatchet/docs/source/doc_manual_install.md

 ### Manual Installation

-If you wish to install `HATCHet` directly from this repository, the steps are a bit more involved.
+If you wish to install `HATCHet2` directly from this repository, the steps are a bit more involved.

-Note that the complexity of manual installation is largely because the `compute-cn` step (determination of allele-specific copy numbers) of the HATCHet pipeline uses custom-written C++11 code that uses the [Gurobi](http://www.gurobi.com/) optimizer.
-If you do not have a valid Gurobi license (though it is [easily available](http://www.gurobi.com/academia/academia-center) for users in academia), then the C++ parts of HATCHet do not necessarily need to be compiled, and you can read the [Compiling HATCHet without the built-in Gurobi optimizer](#withoutgurobi) section of this page.
+Note that the complexity of manual installation is largely because the `compute-cn` step (determination of allele-specific copy numbers) of the HATCHet2 pipeline uses custom-written C++11 code that uses the [Gurobi](http://www.gurobi.com/) optimizer.
+If you do not have a valid Gurobi license (though it is [easily available](http://www.gurobi.com/academia/academia-center) for users in academia), then the C++ parts of HATCHet2 do not necessarily need to be compiled, and you can read the [Compiling HATCHet2 without the built-in Gurobi optimizer](#withoutgurobi) section of this page.

-#### Compiling HATCHet with the built-in Gurobi optimizer
+#### Compiling HATCHet2 with the built-in Gurobi optimizer

-The core optimization module of HATCHet is written in C++11 and thus requires a modern C++ compiler (GCC >= 4.8.1, or Clang).
+The core optimization module of HATCHet2 is written in C++11 and thus requires a modern C++ compiler (GCC >= 4.8.1, or Clang).
 As long as you have a recent version of GCC or Clang installed, `setuptools` should automatically be able to download a recent version of `cmake` and compile the Hatchet code into a working package.